Canon EOS 550D vs Nikon D5100

 10.80% larger sensor.
 The larger the sensor the more light the sensor captures yielding in better image quality.

-Significantly lower noise at high ISO
+Vastly lower noise at high ISO

 46.59% lower noise at high ISO.
 The maximum ISO at which the device still captures excellent quality images.
 Source: DxOMark.

-Notably more focus points
+Substantially more focus points

 2 more focus points.
 The more focus points the more flexibility in picking which part of the scene to focus on.
 They also give the image sensor a better probability in identifying the right area of the scene to focus on in more automatic modes.